CaioBittencourt/arvore-genealogica/README.md

 - spouse
 - aunt/uncle

-That being said, what is returned by the API is ALL ascendants of a user plus siblings, nephew, uncles/aunts, spouses and children.
+That being said, what is returned by the API is ALL ascendants of a user plus siblings, nephew, uncles/aunts, spouses (of the searched person) and children.

 ## Endpoints